Miscarriage is the loss of a pregnancy before 20 weeks gestation.

 The actual number is likely to be much higher.

-Many miscarriages occur very early, often before a woman knows she is pregnant.
+Many miscarriages occur very early, often before a woman knows she is pregnant (early pregnancy loss).

 Miscarriage is a very emotionally and physically difficult time; the fear of the unknown can make the experience even worse.